-Paul Rudd, currently getting rave reviews for his Living with Yourself Netflix show, alongside Irish star Aisling Bea, is as Irish as it comes!
+Paul Rudd, currently filming Marvel's Quantumania, a cross-over Ant-Man / Wasp movie, is as Irish as it comes!
 So much so he has a secret Irish pub called Sullivan's in his family home basement.

-Family man Paul Rudd might be better known to us for his various comic roles, from his newest foray in Living with Yourself to Phoebe’s boyfriend, Mike Hannigan in Friends to his film work in Knocked Up, Anchorman, Forgetting Sarah Marshal and many more.
-However, he’s also a Dad to two, Jack and Darby, resident of Rhinebeck, New York and the owner of an Irish pub.
+Family man Paul Rudd might be better known to us for his various comic roles, from his quick quipping Ant-Man to Phoebe’s boyfriend, Mike Hannigan in Friends to his film work in Knocked Up, Anchorman, Forgetting Sarah Marshal and many more.
+However, he’s also a Dad to two, Jack and Darby, resident of Rhinebeck, New York, and the owner of an Irish pub.

 Sullivan’s pub is built in the basement of his house.
 During an interview with New York Magazine, in 2010, Rudd Rudd explained how his Irish pub came to be.

 Rudd completed Sullivan’s pub, in around 2010, which takes its name from Rudd’s son, Jake.
 When his son Jack Sullivan Rudd was born, Paul’s father said: “I want my grandson to own his own Irish pub.”
 And so the doting grandfather started to build his pub in the basement of the familial Kansas City home.

 His father finished his pub in Kansas.
 The next step was to come out to Rhinebeck and help them build their own Irish pub.
 Unfortunately, he died of cancer before he could complete the plans.
 Paul continued with his father’s plans and one year on Sullivan’s bar is open for business.